Consensys/doc.goquorum/docs/Reference/API-Methods.md

 #### Parameters

-`enodeId`: enode ID of the node to be added to the network
+`enodeId`: *string* - enode ID of the node to be added to the network

 #### Returns

-`result`: Raft ID for the node being added, or an error message if the node is already part of the network
+`result`: *string* - Raft ID for the node being added, or an error message if the node is already part of the network

 !!! example